stevenespinal/stevenespinal/README.md

 # Steven Espinal - I solve unique business problems with my code.

 Hey there!
-I'm Steven, a software engineer from Manhattan, New York with over 6 years of experience.
-I love building web apps and am all about JavaScript, TypeScript, and React.
-I'm always learning and enjoy working with others to solve real-world business problems.
+I'm Steven, a software engineer based in Hudson Yards, New York with over 6 years of experience.
+I specialize in JavaScript, TypeScript, and React, and thrive on creating solutions that solve real world business challenges.
+I’m passionate about continuous learning, collaboration, and delivering results that make a difference.

 <a href="https://stevenespinal.com" target="_blank"><img src="https://img.shields.io/badge/-View%20My%20Portfolio-blue?style=for-the-badge&logo=github&logoColor=white" alt="View My Portfolio"></a>